 Is There an Antidote for Alcohol Toxicity?

-Alcohol toxicity happens when a person consumes more alcohol than their body can safely process.
-Alcohol is absorbed in the stomach and small intestine and then enters the bloodstream rapidly.
-When large amounts of alcohol are consumed, the greater amount enters the bloodstream.
-Your liver metabolizes the alcohol, but it can only break down so much at one time.
-When more alcohol is consumed than what the liver can break down, the alcohol is redirected throughout the body.
+When a person drinks heavily, alcohol toxicity is likely to result.
+This is because a person’s body can process and excrete only a fixed rate of alcohol.
+Your liver metabolizes the alcohol but can only break down so much at once.
+When more alcohol is consumed than the liver can break down, the alcohol is redirected throughout the body.

 Reversing Acute Alcohol Poisoning